bytewvr/blog/_posts/2023-01-01-Memory layout in Python.md

 ```

 # Low-level data structures: array
 This final section explores a low-level data structure: the [array](https://github.com/python/cpython/blob/85dd6cb6df996b1197266d1a50ecc9187a91e481/Modules/arraymodule.c).
-Using the array module we create a unsigned long long array with two elements.
+Using the array module we create an unsigned long long array with two elements.
 ```python
 import array
 a = array.array('Q', [2**64-1, 2**64-1])